growerp/growerp/flutter/packages/health/README.md

 This the health app with an optional interface to the openMRS system

-users which registers at this app will also be registered in the openMRS system
-when: secondary backend is defined in the organization app
+users who registers at this app will also copied over the the openMRS system when secondary backend is defined in the organization screen